-Under adverse selection, restrictions on insurance risk classification (e.g genetic tests, gender) lead to a rise in average price and a fall in numbers insured.
-But they also lead in a shift in coverage towards higher risks – the ‘right ‘ risks, the people who need insurance most.
+Under adverse selection, restrictions on insurance risk classification (e.g genetic tests, gender, big data) may lead to a rise in average price and a fall in numbers insured (both usually seen as disadvantages).
+But as a matter of simple arithmetic, they also lead to in a shift in coverage towards higher risks – the ‘right ‘ risks, the people who need insurance most.
 If this shift in coverage is large enough, it can more than out-weigh the fall in numbers insured, so that expected population losses compensated by insurance rises – that is, loss coverage rises.

 loss coverage blog